 Some payday lenders might try to cash the check several times.
 Each time the check bounces, the bank will charge you an overdraft fee.

-Some types of government benefits (example: SSI) are normally not garnishable by a debt collector.
+Some types of government benefits (example: SSI) normally cannot be garnished by a debt collector.
 Payday loans are different.
 By writing a check on your account or authorizing the payday lender to remove money directly from the account, you give the payday lender permission to take money out of your account – no matter what types of funds are in the account.

 At some point, the payday lender might send your debt to collections.
 In the end, you may owe the amount you borrowed, plus the fee, overdraft charges, bounced check fee, possible collections fees, and possible court costs if the payday lender or collection agency sues you.